 3 Easy Steps to Duplicate a Layer in Adobe Illustrator

 The only place you can duplicate a layer in Illustrator is from the Layers panel.
 Follow the steps below to duplicate a layer.

 Note: the screenshots below are taken from Adobe Illustrator CC 2021 Mac version.
 Windows or other versions can look different.
-Windows users change Option key to Alt, and Command key to Control.
+Windows users change the Option key to Alt and Command key to Ctrl.

 Step 1: Open the Layers panel from the overhead menu Window > Layers.

 Step 2: Select the layer you want to duplicate, click on the hidden options menu, and you’ll see the Duplicate layer option.

 Step 3: Click Duplicate “layer name”.
 For example, I named my layers previously and the layer selected is named “circles”, so the option shows Duplicate “circles”.